jamee-maker/Snowman-Game/README.md

 <div>

 This was the second application I ever created.
 This one was a whole lot harder!
 It required less creativity and more logical reasoning.
-I spent an awful amount of time rearranging my code and making sure that everything made sense because I am the type of person that likes to understand everything I'm doing down to a T. There were many challenging problems to solve and things to consider.
+I spent an awful amount of time rearranging my code and making sure that everything made sense.
+There were many challenging problems to solve and things to consider.
 One of them, was figuring out how I was going to show the user the guesses they had already guessed.

 I solved the problem by first creating an array containing an object as an element: